 Almost surreal views, crispy air, and volcanoes encased in snow.
 That’s Izta Popo National Park, just an hour´s ride from Mexico City.
 It’s one of the best options for hiking, but also for only taking short walks or enjoying the surroundings.
 What hikes can you take in Izta Popo?
 Is it possible to visit Popocatépetl?
 How much is the entrance fee, and how can you get there?
 Find out everything you need to know in our article.
+If you’re a hiking lover like me, you might also want to read about my top 10 best hikes in Mexico.

 With overwhelming views, hikes for all levels, and incredibly fresh air, Izta Popo National Park is the most popular destination for trekkers in Mexico.
 It hosts the country’s second- and third-highest mountains: the Popocatépetl, that rises 5,428 meters (17,802 feet) above sea level, and Iztaccíhuatl with its impressive 5,230 meters (17,160 feet) of elevation.
+That’s quite an altitude—be careful about the big 3 of altitude sickness!

 The park itself stretches on 39,819 hectares (98,395 acres) of land just 40 kilometers (25 miles) from Mexico City; that’s another reason why the park makes a perfect box to tick off travelers’ itineraries.
 A half-day or day trip from Mexico City to Izta Popo is a must-do activity for all visitors of the capital.